Danielevko/Shift_Calculator/README.md

 # Shift_Calculator

 ### Intro:
-For the past year i'm working in shifts, each month i try to recalculate my salary that depends on the number of shifts I worked that month, and the more important factor is the time i worked in "shabat time".
+For the past year I’ve been working in shifts.
+Every month I found myself trying to calculate my upcoming salary depending on the number of shifts I did, while taking in account regular shifts (Sunday to Thursday) and weekend shifts (Friday to Saturday).
-"shabat time" means that from a specific time in friday my hourly wage increase in 150%, and in specific time in saturday my wage is back to regular, and its important to mention every week the "shabat" entry and exit times are changing.
+The crucial factor of this calculating program was the weekend shifts, called “Sabbath Time”, that differ in their rate and given salary, while the concept is pretty easy to catch.
+From the commencement of the Sabbath, the salary rate goes up to 150% its’ normal hourly wage, and when the Sabbath ends it goes back to its’ normal rate.
-I was wasting a lot of time each month to calculate my inncome till i decided i can build a Python code that will do that for me.
+The main struggle was to constantly check the specific times of when the Sabbath starts and when it ends, in order to calculate the exact anticipated salary.
-I wrote a simple and smart scritp using: BeautifulSoup, requests, openpyxl, datetime, tkinter, prettytable, and pyinstaller modules.
+I used to waist a lot of times trying to calculate my income by myself, until I realized I can build my own Python program that will do that for me.
-Hope you liked it!
+Hence, I wrote a smart and simple script using numerous Python libraries:  BeautifulSoup, requests, openpyxl, datetime, tkinter, prettytable, and pyinstaller modules.
+Hope you like it!

 ### The scripts:
 I created 2 python scripts: